 The Keefer Bar (Keefer St, Chinatown), cocktails $10-$14

 Unlike New York, SF or London, Vancouver barely makes a blip on the cocktail enthusiast's radar.
 This can be partly blamed on the city's ridiculous liquor laws which makes it difficult to open a cocktail lounge.
 But now things seem to be changing with cocktail lounges such as the The Diamond opening up.
 Another important cocktail bar in Vancouver is the Keefer Bar which I first found about thanks to Grant Sceney's rave review.
-The Keefer Bar is now ranked 83rd in the world on the prestigious 50 World's Best Bars, making it the best bar in Canada.
-Situated in Vancouver's chinatown, Dani Tatarin's Keefer Bar is famous for incorporating traditional chinese medicinal ingredients in their cocktails.
+The Keefer Bar has cracked the top 100 in the World's Best Bars list, making it the best bar in Canada.
+Situated in Vancouver's Chinatown, Dani Tatarin's Keefer Bar is famous for incorporating traditional chinese medicinal ingredients in their cocktails.
 It sounds odd until you realize that many amari and bitters used in modern cocktails were invented for medicinal purposes.

 I've been to Keefer bar a few times, trying about 12 different drinks straight from their creative menu.
 The bar itself, although a bit cramped because of its long and narrow space, is very nice.
 It is darkly lit with strange ornaments, bottles and art that remind you of the chinese medicinal theme.
 The lovely staff are very helpful in guiding you through the menu if you can't secure a spot at the bar.
-My favorite drinks were the Ledo Road with Woodford Reserve, carrot juice, lemon, salted plum syrup, India spice bitters, Ackrite with Hennessy VS, Cinzano Rosso, Strega, Ardbeg 10, Reishi Burdock tincture, Chinatown Sour with bourbon, fernet, lemon and astragalus orgeat syrup and the Smoked Yingtao with forty creek whiskey, guignolet d'angers, shaoxing aperitif, lapsong infused cherry and honey.
-A special thanks to the talented Amber Bruce, the new barlady at Keefer, for some perfectly mixed drinks on my recent visit.
+My favorite drinks were the Ledo Road with Woodford Reserve, carrot juice, lemon, salted plum syrup, India spice bitters and the Smoked Yingtao with forty creek whiskey, guignolet d'angers, shaoxing aperitif, lapsong infused cherry and honey.
+A special thanks to the talented head bartender Amber Bruce, who always makes me great drinks at Keefer.

-The food is also outstanding at the Keefer bar.
-I suggest the peking duck tacos and dim sum.
+If you're hungry, the Chinese-inspired food at Keefer is excellent.
+I suggest the Peking duck tacos and dim sum.

 Juniper (Keefer St), $11-$14 for a cocktail